bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 #### Functional Requirements

-None currently known to be needed
+None currently known to be needed.

 ##### FR1